strimzi/proposals/044-cluster-wide-volume-usage-quota-management.md

 Using an [authorizer plugin](https://kafka.apache.org/33/javadoc/org/apache/kafka/server/authorizer/Authorizer.html) to deny operations is another alternative.
-It would allow finer-grained control but would potentially be surprising to kafka clients to see unexpected authorization denials.
+It would allow finer-grained control but would potentially be surprising to Kafka clients to see unexpected authorization denials.
 Also, the API would need careful attention to performance as it's called per-operation.

 Enabling it to chain with another user-configured authorizer is another complexity.
 The plugin would have to be made aware of the delegate class, instantiate it and drive its lifecycle.

-### Using a kafka topic to distribute metrics.
+### Using a Kafka topic to distribute metrics.

 See the original proposal PR [#51](https://github.com/strimzi/proposals/pull/51).
-We considered using a kafka topic to push volume usage metrics out to all the brokers.
+We considered using a Kafka topic to push volume usage metrics out to all the brokers.
 KIP-827 made this redundant.

 ### Using JMX metrics